psychopy/psychopy/docs/source/troubleshooting.rst

 Troubleshooting
 =====================================

-Regretably, PsychoPy is not bug-free.
+Regrettably, PsychoPy is not bug-free.
 Running on all possible hardware and all platforms is a big ask.
 That said, a huge number of bugs have been resolved by the fact that there are literally 1000s of people using the software that have :ref:`contributed either bug reports and/or fixes <contribute>`.

 Below are some of the more common problems and their workarounds, as well as advice on how to get further help.